troglobit/uredir/README.md

 - In normal mode it forwards packets to a given destination and remembers the sender's address.
 Packets received from the given destination are forwarded to the sender.
-- In echo mode `uredir` mirrors packets back to the sender.
 - In inetd mode `uredir` lingers for three (3) seconds after forwarding a reply.
 This to prevent inetd from spawning new instances for multiple connections, e.g. an SNMP walk.

-Tested and used on Linux but should work on any POSIX system.
+Tested and built for Linux systems.

 For a TCP port redirector, see [redir](https://github.com/troglobit/redir/).